-After 2 years of implementing phase one of the program, we would evaluate the programs overall effectiveness and continue to expand the program within the primary focus area into a more permanent program as funding allows.
-As funding and demand for the program allows and when breeding populations of panthers expand northward, we would implement subsequent phases that would focus on secondary panther focus area and cattle ranches north of the Caloosahatchee River.
+After 2 years of implementing phase one of the PES program, we would evaluate its overall effectiveness and continue to expand this effort within the Panther Focus Area into a more permanent program as funding allows.
+Results from an ongoing human dimensions study at the University of Florida aimed at understanding landowner attitudes toward panthers and incentive programs could be integrated with the monitoring of the program's initial phase in order to develop a more permanent and sustainable PES program.
+As funding and demand for the program allows, and when breeding populations of panthers expand northward, we would implement subsequent phases that would focus on the Secondary Panther Focus Area and cattle ranches north of the Caloosahatchee River.